hookjamesa/austin_animal_shelter_analysis/README.md

 The final dashboard will be built using visualizations created using Tableau.
 Tableau is a visual analytics platform that is good for creating a range of visualizations that is user friendly and easily accessible for non-programmers.
 The Tableau file will have a searchable/scrollable table of the dataset, a dashboard with charts for key variable relationships, and individual tabs for each plot.

-One interactive element of the dashboard will be a drop-down selection menu that will allow the user to search and select which criteria to display for each variable, or combination of variables.
-Tableau should have the functionality to update the display for the data table and for all visualizations on display that are linked to the menu.
+One interactive element of the dashboard will be a drop-down/checkbox selection menu that will allow the user to search and select which criteria to display for each variable, or combination of variables.
+Tableau should have the functionality to update the display for an inset data table and for all visualizations on display that are linked to the menu.